-The cigarette industry is subject to increasing state and local regulation
+The cigarette industry is subject to increasing state and local regulation.

 Some states have enacted or proposed regulations, including with respect to mandatory disclosure of ingredients, including flavorings, some of which are trade secrets.
-New York State has enacted legislation requiring that all cigarettes sold in that state be designed to have reduced ignition propensity and has proposed regulations that may require that such changes be implemented by the middle of 2004.
+New York State has enacted legislation that requires the State's Office of Fire Prevention and Control to promulgate fire-safety standards for cigarettes sold in New York and that requires cigarettes sold in New York to meet ignition propensity performance standards established by that agency.
 Ignition propensity refers to a lit cigarette's susceptibility to burning or igniting other materials while not being smoked.
+On December 31, 2003, New York State's Office of Fire Prevention and Control issued final Fire Safety Standards For Cigarettes, which included performance and testing standards pursuant to the legislation.
+These regulations became effective on June 28, 2004 and Lorillard believes it is in compliance with these regulations.

-State and local laws or rules continue to be enacted that prohibit or restrict smoking in public places and workplaces.
+State and local laws or rules that prohibit or restrict smoking in public places and workplaces continue to be enacted and proposed.
 Lorillard cannot predict the ultimate outcome of these laws or regulatory proposals.
 Additional state regulation relating to the manufacture, sale, distribution, advertising, labeling and use of tobacco products could reduce sales, increase costs and have a material adverse effect on Lorillard's business.
 Extensive and inconsistent regulation by multiple states could prove to be particularly disruptive to Lorillard's business.
 These factors could have a material adverse effect on the results of operations and financial condition of Lorillard, which in turn could adversely affect the value of Carolina Group stock.

-Sales of cigarettes are subject to substantial federal, state and local excise taxes
+Sales of cigarettes are subject to substantial federal, state and local excise taxes.

 Cigarettes are subject to substantial federal, state and local excise taxes which are reflected in the retail price of cigarettes.
-These taxes have increased substantially.
-In 1998, federal excise taxes were \$0.24 per pack and state excise taxes ranged from \$0.025 to \$1.00 per pack.
-In 2002, federal excise taxes were \$0.39 per pack and state excise taxes ranged from \$0.025 to \$3.00 per pack.
-State excise tax increases ranging from \$0.09 to \$0.70 per pack of 20 cigarettes have been implemented during 2003.
-Proposals have been made and/or are pending to increase federal and further increase state tobacco excise taxes.
+These taxes have increased significantly.
+In 1999, federal excise taxes were \$0.24 per pack and state excise taxes ranged from \$0.03 to \$1.00 per pack.
+In 2004, the federal excise tax is \$0.39 per pack and combined state and local excise taxes range from \$0.03 to \$3.00 per pack.
+State excise tax increases ranging from \$0.10 to \$0.75 per pack of 20 cigarettes have been implemented in seven states during 2004.
+Proposals continue to be made and/or are pending to increase federal, state and local tobacco excise taxes.
 Lorillard believes that increases in excise and similar taxes have had an adverse impact on sales of cigarettes and that future increases, the extent of which cannot be predicted, could result in further volume declines for the cigarette industry, including Lorillard, and an increased sales shift toward lower priced discount cigarettes rather than premium brands, which could have a material adverse effect on the results of operations and financial condition of Lorillard, which in turn could adversely affect the value of Carolina Group stock.

-Lorillard is dependent on the U.S. cigarette business, which we expect to continue to contract
+Lorillard is dependent on the U.S. cigarette business, which we expect to continue to contract.